Rishi1878/Trading-App/README.md

 - [Show Your Support](#show-your-support)

 ## Purpose of Implementation
+# Trading App

-The purpose of implementing the Trading App is to offer users a powerful tool that facilitates real-time stock trading decisions.
-This application is designed to empower users with the following key functionalities:
+The **Trading App** is designed to provide users with a powerful tool for making real-time stock trading decisions.
+With this application, users can stay informed about stock prices, receive actionable signals, and assess trade costs efficiently.

+## Key Features

-- Real-time Data Monitoring: The app continuously tracks stock prices in real-time, ensuring users have access to up-to-the-minute market information.
+- **Real-time Data Monitoring**: Tracks stock prices continuously, providing users with the latest market information to support timely decisions.

-- Signal Generation: Based on user-defined criteria, the app generates signals to either buy or sell stocks when specific conditions are met.
-This feature assists users in making timely trading decisions.
+- **Signal Generation**: Sends buy or sell signals based on user-defined criteria, helping users act when specific conditions are met.

-- Cost Calculation: Users can easily determine the cost of stocks at the moment when a signal is generated, aiding them in assessing potential profit or loss.
+- **Cost Calculation**: Calculates stock costs at the moment signals are generated, enabling users to quickly evaluate potential profit or loss.

+---

+This app empowers users to make informed trading decisions based on live market data and tailored alerts.

 ## Project Implementation